Lelenaic/Monitoring-CLF/README.md

 Hey !
 Here we are, three french students who have done their first application using Admin LTE.
 The application is only available in french for the moment but it will be translated.

-Please note that your server need a mail service like postfix.
-The SMS function is not available for the moment.
-Your webserver need the point the HTML directory, not the main directory.

 ####What is Monitoring-CLF ?